sbhanot-sfdc/Android-Push-with-Urban-Airship/README.md

 1. Sign up for an [Urban Airship Account](https://go.urbanairship.com/accounts/register/).

 2. Create a new application in Urban Airship.
-When creating the application make sure to select the 'Push Notifications Support' checkbox.
-In the section that opens up when you click that option, enter 'com.salesforce.casemgmt' in the 'Android Package' field.
+When creating the application, make sure to select the 'Push Notifications Support' checkbox.
+In the section that appears when you click that option, enter 'com.salesforce.casemgmt' in the 'Android Package' field.
 Leave all other fields blank.

 3. Install the Force.com half of this sample application into the target Salesforce Org using this [Unmanaged Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t50000000Lims).
 Note that this sample application is configured by default to connect to a Production/Developer Edition Org.
 Additional changes will need to be made if you want to run the sample from a Sandbox Org.